koinejs/Publisher/README.md

 };

-publisher.unsubscribeAll();                         // remove all subscriptions
+publisher.clearSubscriptions();                     // remove all subscriptions
 publisher.unsubscribe('change:userame');            // all the change:username callbakcs
 publisher.unsubscribe('change:username', callback); // only the given callback
 ```